sobersami/sobersami/README.md

-Driving toward becoming a **Chief Information Security Officer (CISO)** in the future.
-Currently studying **Engineering Management** to develop leadership, strategic thinking, and project oversight skills for high-impact roles in cybersecurity.
+Currently studying **Engineering Management** to develop leadership, strategic thinking, and project oversight skills for high-impact roles in the industry.

 Actively learning **Cloud Engineering & DevSecOps** like **Azure**, **AWS**, **Terraform**, **Kubernetes**, **Docker**, and **Jenkins**, while exploring the intersection of **AI and cybersecurity** to build intelligent, adaptive security systems.